Tsehla/server.elscione.com_novels_books_cloner/readme.md

 to do maybe
 -> add simple operation stats or report
 -> add html frnt control maybe probably wont right now

+-- tip, if you have issue reclone this repository or maybe mail : petrusnk@ gmail .com //responding not guranteed or promised